ryanj/openshift-meteorjs-quickstart/README.md

     http://meteor-$yournamespace.rhcloud.com

 ## Basic Setup Notes
-You'll need an OpenShift Online account, and the `rhc` and `meteor` command-line tools in order to follow this guide.
+You'll need an OpenShift Online account, and the `rhc` command-line tools in order to follow this guide.
+You'll also need to have [Node.js](http://nodejs.org), [MongoDB](http://mongodb.org), and **Meteor** available in your application developement environment.

 ### Installing meteor.js